rtm516/GeyserMC-wiki/Understanding-the-Config.md

 # MinecraftCapes
 allow-third-party-ears: false

+# Allow a fake cooldown indicator to be sent.
+Bedrock players do not see a cooldown as they still use 1.8 combat
+show-cooldown: true

-# The default locale if we dont have the one the client requested
+# The default locale if we dont have the one the client requested.
+Uncomment to not use the default system language.
-default-locale: en_us
+# default-locale: en_us

 # Configures if chunk caching should be enabled or not.
 This keeps an individual
 # record of each block the client loads in.
 While this feature does allow for a few
 # things such as block break animations to show up in creative mode and among others,
 # it is HIGHLY recommended you disable this on a production environment as it can eat
 # up a lot of RAM.
-However, when using the Bukkit version of Geyser, support for features
+However, when using the Spigot version of Geyser, support for features
 # or implementations this allows is automatically enabled without the additional caching as
 # Geyser has direct access to the server itself.
 cache-chunks: false